May 7th 2018

 Religious trips – Hajj trips are particularly attractive to fraudsters as the amounts of money involved are substantial with the average loss totalling almost £10,000 per reported case.

-Top tips to avoid becoming a travel fraud victim
+Top tips to avoid becoming a holiday fraud victim

 Action Fraud, ABTA and Get Safe Online have published advice on how to avoid becoming a victim of holiday booking fraud – and on how victims should go about reporting it.
 This advice includes the top tips below: